njounkengdaizem/codepath_prework/README.md

 - [X] User can tap a button to change the color of the background view
 - [X] User can select on additional buttons that provide more info about the user.
 Example: more textfields, a different alert box, etc.
 - [X] Stylistic Changes:
-      - DropDown Menu for "Major" selection
+      * DropDown Menu for "Major" selection
-      - Tab bar with bar item with change background color, save information and to learn more
+      * Tab bar with bar item with change background color
+      * Save information and to learn more